supersume/XLPagerTabStrip/README.md

 **Choose which type of pager we want to create**

-First we should choose the type of pager we want to create, depending on our choice we will have to create a view controller that extends from one of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`,`BarPagerTabStripViewController`.
+First we should choose the type of pager we want to create, depending on our choice we will have to create a view controller that inherits from one of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`,`BarPagerTabStripViewController`.

 > All these build-in pager controllers extend from the base class PagerTabStripViewController.
 You can also make your custom pager controller by extending directly from PagerTabStripViewController in case no pager menu type fits your needs.